ellie-fisher/word-magnets/README.md

 1. Clone the repo to your local machine.
 2. Run `npm install` in the `word-magnets` folder.
 This will install the dependencies.
-3. Run `npm run build` in the `word-magnets` folder.
-This will build the Webpack bundle.
+3. Run `npm run build-prod` in the `word-magnets` folder.
+This will build the Webpack bundle in production mode.
 4. Run `npm start` in the `word-magnets` folder.
 This will start a server on port `3000` and a WebSocket server on port `8080`.
 	* To change the server port, edit `src/server/config/serverConfig.ts`.
 	* To change the WebSocket port, edit `src/common/config/socketConfig.ts`.